“Gunnar was hit by a truck on February 16th of 2014.

 In August 2016, an animal rescue in Texas reached out to Jason after finding Gunnar’s story on social media.
 They had a pit mix stray named Hope, who was paralyzed like Gunnar.
 They asked if he could help.

 Jason turned to Stephanie and said, “This is where it’s gonna start.”
 Jason found a used cart online and sent it to the shelter — addressed to Hope herself.

 Soon after, Jason set up a GoFundMe to collect donations for his new organization.
 He wanted to help other animals regain mobility and freedom.
 Gunnar’s Wheels was born.

-Seven months later, Gunnar’s Wheels has sent over 100 free loaner carts to animals in 30 states and three countries—and Jason can still recount every animal’s name and story by heart.
+Seven months later, Gunnar’s Wheels has sent over 100 loaner carts to animals in 30 states and three countries—and Jason can still recount every animal’s name and story by heart.

-Animals are free to use their carts until they recover or pass on, at which point Gunnar’s Wheels arranges for the loaner cart to go to a new recipient.
+Animals are to use their carts until they recover or pass on, at which point Gunnar’s Wheels arranges for the loaner cart to go to a new recipient.